Execution chamber: United States

 The former State of Louisiana execution chamber at the Red Hat Cell Block in the Louisiana State Penitentiary in West Feliciana Parish.
 The electric chair is a replica of the original.

 In the United States, an execution chamber will usually contain a lethal injection table.
 In most cases, a witness room is located adjacent to an execution chamber, where witnesses may watch the execution through glass windows.
 All except for two of the states which allow capital punishment are equipped with a death chamber, but many states rarely put them to use.
 The exceptions are New Hampshire, which has no execution chamber (although one inmate remains on death row since the abolition of capital punishment in that state is not retroactive) and California, which has no execution chambers after the lethal injection room and gas chamber were removed in 2019.
 Kansas, Nevada, and Wyoming are the only states to have an execution chamber, which is equipped to execute an inmate by lethal injection, which has never been used, while the states of New Jersey and New York formerly had lethal injection chambers which were never used while the death penalty remained legal.

-The National Ethics Council of the American Institute of Architects ruled in 2019 that its members may continue to design execution chambers in jurisdictions where they are legal.
+The National Ethics Council of the American Institute of Architects ruled in 2019 that its members may continue to design execution chambers in jurisdictions where they are legal. (however "Rule 1.402 would preclude a member from designing a facility intended for torture ...").